kaby76/AntlrVSIX/README.md

 AntlrVSIX is a tool to support editing, analysis, refactoring, and conversion of Antlr2, Antlr3, Antlr4, Bison and W3C EBNF grammars.
-It contains an extension for Visual Studio 2019, Visual Studio Code, Gnu Emacs, a Language Server Protocol server, and a stand-alone command-line tool known as [Trash](doc/Trash.md) for editing grammar files directly without
+It contains extensions for Visual Studio 2019, Visual Studio Code, Gnu Emacs, a Language Server Protocol server, and a stand-alone command-line tool known as [Trash](doc/Trash.md) for editing grammar files directly without